Back to Blog

 vtuberclippingai-toolscomparison

 Finding the best moments in a 6-hour VTuber stream shouldn't feel like a second job.
 You're already juggling your avatar, chat interactions, and the actual content.
-The last thing you need is to spend another 3 hours scrubbing through footage to find that one clip where you accidentally said something unhinged.
+The last thing you need is to spend another 3 hours scrubbing through footage, trimming clips in editing software, adding captions, and reformatting everything for Shorts.

 The good news: AI clipping tools have gotten pretty good.
-The bad news: there are a lot of them now, and they all claim to be the best.
+Some now handle the entire workflow from raw VOD to published short.
+The bad news: there are a lot of them, and they all claim to be the best.
 Here's an honest breakdown of what's actually worth your money (and time) in 2026.

 TL;DR

 Opus Clip for flashy edits if you have the budget.
-ClipFinder for YouTube creators who want value.
+ClipFinder for the full workflow (clip detection to publishing) without editing software.
 Eklipse for competitive gamers.
 Manual editing if you have more time than money.

 The VTuber Clipping Problem